Arko98/Alogirthms/README.md

 # Alogirthms
 A collection of some of the most frequently used Algorithms and advanced algorithms in C++ (cause it's efficent) and Python (cause I love it).
 This repository consists of a large collection of algorithms.

+# Updates
+I keep updating it from time to time (too frequently)

 ## Contents
 1. Merge Sort
 2. Greedy Fractional Knapsack